lamlv2305/StylesLoader/README.md

 For example, button has submit, cancel, verify, back .. styles.
 You have to set button's attributes/properties to archive a smooth, good looking, and friendly app.

-We usually did it by these way:
+We usually did it by these ways:

 ```swift
 let button = UIButton(frame: ....)